-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics, sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos Not covered under any condition Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Routine dental care, such as cleanings, fillings, or dentures.
-See Dental services in Benefits Chart for more information about when these services are covered and additional limitations.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine dental care, such as cleanings, fillings, or dentures.
+See Dental services in the Benefits Chart See Chapter 4, Section 3.1 for more information about additional limitations Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 See Vision care in the Benefits Chart.
-Routine foot care Some limited coverage (such as the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) provided according to Medicare guidelines (e.g., if you have diabetes).
-See Over-the-counter (OTC) allowance in the Benefits Chart Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care in the Benefits Chart
+Routine foot care (such as the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+See Over-the-counter (OTC) allowance in the Benefits Chart Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
+See Alternative care in the Benefits Chart Services or prescription drugs provided outside of the United States.
+See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States.
+Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers.
+See Over-the-counter (OTC) allowance in the Benefits Chart

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/ bath chairs, commodes, and rolling walkers See Over-the-counter (OTC) allowance in the Benefits Chart TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw Not covered under any condition Transplant expenses beyond plan covered benefits (such as pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
-Not covered under any condition Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered Not covered under any condition
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw.
+Not covered under any condition Transplant expenses beyond plan covered benefits (such as pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
+Not covered under any condition Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered.
+Not covered under any condition